 e73 – Critical

-When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.
-This will sometimes be as simple as the breaker being turned off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This could be as easy as the breaker being switched off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.